Frances Ademola: The visionary behind The Loom Art Gallery in Accra

 Stories and facts

-Her pursuit of higher education took her to England, where she attended Westonbirt School in Tetbury, Gloucestershire, from 1946 to 1948.
-She furthered her studies at the University of Exeter, completing her education there between 1949 and 1953.
+Her passion for learning took her to England, where she attended Westonbirt School in Tetbury, Gloucestershire, from 1946 to 1948.
+She later pursued higher education at the University of Exeter, completing her studies in 1953.

 Explore the life of Frances Ademola below.